-Make sense of the mountain of data produced every day.
+Make sense of the mountain of data produced every day

 Today we’re inundated with information from sensors, digital images, streaming video, satellite and medical imagery, and more.
 In Data Science at Waterloo, you’ll learn to extract meaningful information from that tsunami of data and use it to predict future trends.

 You’ll complement your core courses in statistics, mathematics, and computer science with a range of electives from many of Waterloo’s 100 subject areas.
 When you graduate, you’ll have the skills and knowledge to help governments and businesses make better decisions and smarter strategies.
 And if you take the co-op stream, you'll have up to two years of work experience on top of that.

 When you graduate, you’ll be ready for a huge range of career options.
 Our grads are putting their skills to work in areas as diverse as medicine, business, advertising, entertainment, and public health.